 “I am proud of the Company’s achievements in the last quarter…I made a commitment to all BioHarvest stakeholders to build a professional team and bring “Best in Class” talents to support all the facets of a fully operational company.
 The sales results of Q1 are a testimony to their talent, which has allowed the Company to grow from an R&D organization into one that has all the elements needed to bring highly differentiated wellness products to the end consumer.
 I look forward to the Company continuing its momentum in Israel during Q2 and beyond and to disrupting the US market shortly, with the launch of VINIA® in that region,” said Ilan Sobel, CEO of BioHarvest.

 BioHarvest’s latest high represents a 17 percent increase compared to Q4 of 2020 sales orders and a massive 668 percent increase over sales in Q1 of 2020.
 Additionally, VINIA® purchase orders in Q1 of 2021 reached a new high of 2,190, indicating an increase of 45 percent compared to Q4 of 2020.
-The Company’s growth suggests a successful transition from an R&D company to a business that can compete in United States’ massive supplement market estimated at USD$140.3 billion in 2020.
+The Company’s growth suggests a successful transition from an R&D company to a business that can compete in United States’ massive snack bar market estimated at $10.6 billion in 2021.

 Compared to the U.S. market, the Israeli market is small in comparison with a total population of 9 million.
 However, product performance in the Israeli market remains in line with achieving or exceeding the higher end of the $1.4-1.5 million guidance range for projected sales orders in Israel in 2021.
-According to BioHarvest, the average dollar purchase amount for first-time customers is $169 indicating that Israeli consumers recognize the quality and efficacy of VINIA®.
+According to BioHarvest, the average dollar purchase amount for first-time customers is $169 demonstrating a recognition by Israeli consumers of the quality and efficacy of VINIA®.
 Normally, a company’s word doesn’t tend to mean much, however, its hard to lie when it comes to dollars and cents.
-That being said, BioHarvest’s VINIA® products are clearly performing and exceeding the Company’s expectations in Israeli market.
+That being said, BioHarvest’s VINIA® snack bars are clearly performing and exceeding the Company’s expectations in Israeli market.

-With this in mind, BioHarvest is hopeful for VINIA®’s successful ecommerce launch in the highly competitive U.S. market.
-BioHarvest’s eventual U.S. launch will represent a major milestone for the Company as a demand for nutritional supplements increases.
-According to Grandview Research, the dietary supplement market is anticipated to grow significantly in the next few years.
-Additionally, BioHarvest’s VINIA® products are the only dietary supplement containing piceid resveratrol, giving the Company a one up on other supplements currently available in the market.
+With this in mind, BioHarvest is hopeful for VINIA® snack bar’s successful e-commerce launch in the highly competitive U.S. snack bar market.
+BioHarvest’s eventual U.S. launch will represent a major milestone for the Company as a demand for nutritional snack bars increases.
+According to Grandview Research, the energy and nutrition bar market is anticipated to grow significantly in the next few years which will impact snack bar markets like the U.S. positively.
+Additionally, BioHarvest’s VINIA® products are the only dietary supplement containing piceid resveratrol, giving the Company a one up on other nutritional snack bar companies.

 Although the BioHarvest’s stock price is currently volatile, the Company could see significant growth upon entering the U.S. market.
 Furthermore, BioHarvest’s VINIA® powder has already found success in the U.S. via Batory Foods, the Company’s U.S. distributor.
-BioHarvest hopes to launch a business-to-consumer (B2C) pipeline for its VINIA® powder in the U.S. at some point this month.
-Things seem pretty vague, but keeping an eye on BioHarvest may not be such a bad idea leading up to the ecommerce release of VINIA® in the U.S.
+Although the release date of VINIA® snack bars to the U.S. market remains undisclosed, BioHarvest hopes to launch a business-to-consumer (B2C) pipeline for its VINIA® powder in the U.S. at some point this month.
+Yeah, things seem pretty vague, but keeping an eye on BioHarvest may not be such a bad idea.

 BioHarvest’s stock price opened at $0.49 today, up from a previous close of $0.47.
 However, the Company’s stock price has since dropped to $0.465.